luomus/laji-api/diary.md

 ## Page sizes

 Default page size for all queries is 20.
-I didn't investigate it the page size changes per endpoint in the old API.
+I didn't investigate if the page size changes per endpoint in the old API.

 * `/forms` old API returned all forms with the page size equal to the forms length.
 New API was made to have page size 1000 by default, so the frontend works the same.